Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2022/Day-1/01-intro-to-R.md

 Factors are a special instance of vectors where only predefined values, called *levels* can be included in the vector.
 Such vectors are useful when you know that elements of a vector should take on one of those predefined values.

-Categorical data is often stored in vectors, making them a very important object class when you start doing any statistical modeling in R. For example, you might store subject gender for all the subjects in your study as a factor, with the levels *male* and *female*.
+Categorical data is often stored in vectors, making them a very important object class when you start doing any statistical modeling in R. For example, you might store subject sex for all the subjects in your study as a factor, with the levels *male* and *female*.

 ```r
 # make a character vector with only male or female as entries